arnewohletz/AllMyNotes/source/tutorial/python/project_setup.rst

 .. important::

-    *pip-tools* must be installed into the project's virtual environment.
-You must not use a pip-tools installation from a different environment (e.g. from a *pipx* installation), because ``pip-sync`` installs into the environment it is called from.
+    You must install *pip-tools* into the project's virtual environment.
+You must not use a pip-tools installation from a different environment (for example from a *pipx* installation), because ``pip-sync`` installs into the environment it is called from.